SAEON/data-portal/platform/README.md

 - `<hostname>` (for example, catalogue.saeon.ac.za)
 - api.`<hostname>` (for example, api.catalogue.saeon.ac.za)

+> NOTE - a domain name is required for the software to to run, since the API service is addressed as the subdomain of that domain. `api.<some IPv4 address>` is not addressable, and therefore will not work.
+Nginx server blocks route requests based on subdomain.
 ## Self-signed SSL
 You can generate appropriate self-signed SSL certs via the following commands: